Is no space safe? Working together to end gender-based violence in the public sphere

 Caroline Harper

-Director of Gender Equality and Social Inclusion programme, Principal Research Fellow
+Director, Gender Equality and Social Inclusion programme, Principal Research Fellow

 -